lonsing/qbfrelay/README.md

 and [QRATPre+](https://lonsing.github.io/qratpreplus/) are
 supported.
 Other tools can easily be integrated.

-QBFRelay runs the integrated preprcessors with a time limit in multiple rounds on a given QBF in prenex CNF.
+QBFRelay runs the integrated preprocessors with a time limit in multiple rounds on a given QBF in prenex CNF.
 Thereby, the formula resulting from the application of one preprocessor is used as input of the next preprocessor in an execution sequence.
 Preprocessing stops as